Skip to main content

 SUPER Permissions

-The super permissions grants the same permissions as their non-super counter parts, with the difference being that the checks on restrictions for Allowed Calls and Allowed ERC725Y Data Keys are skipped.
-This allows for cheaper transactions whether these restrictions are set or not.
+The super permissions grant the same permissions as their non-super counterparts, with the difference being that the checks on restrictions for Allowed Calls and Allowed ERC725Y Data Keys are skipped.

 SUPER_TRANSFERVALUE